Graph-Based Modeling and Decomposition of Hierarchical Optimization Problems: Graph-Based Decomposition

 {\tt PlasmoBenders.jl} gives the user access to several additional options and functionalities.
-More details on the package operation can be found in documentation at \url{https://github.com/plasmo-dev/PlasmoAlgorithms.jl/tree/main/lib/PlasmoBenders} and in the supporting information, but we will highlight some of these here.
+More details on the package operation can be found in the documentation at \url{https://github.com/plasmo-dev/PlasmoAlgorithms.jl/tree/main/lib/PlasmoBenders} and in the Supporting Information, but we will highlight some of these here.
 Note that some of these topics (like regularization) are able to be generalized to the graph structure, simplifying their implementation.
-Available options include: \begin{itemize} \item Solver information such as $K_{max}$ or $\epsilon_{tol}$ \item Whether to use strengthened Benders cuts rather than regular Benders cuts (if the problem is mixed-integer) \item Whether to use aggregated or multi-cuts \item Whether to parallelize certain computations, such as solutions of Benders subproblems when $S=2$ and $|W_2|>1$ \item Whether to add slack variables to constraints \eqref{eq:NBD_link_constraint1} or \eqref{eq:NBD_link_constraint2} to help ensure recourse.
-Feasibility cuts are not implemented in {\tt PlasmoBenders.jl} at the time of writing, so adding slacks is an alternative approach for problems without recourse. \item Whether to warm-start the next iteration with the current best solution \item For mixed-integer problems, whether to add initial cuts to each subproblem from solving a linear relaxation of the overall problem (see Supporting Information) \item Whether to use a regularization scheme to get the variables $\bar{x}^i_g$ that are fixed in each subproblem at iteration $i$ (see \cite{pecci2024regularized} and Supporting Information). \end{itemize}
+Available options include: \begin{itemize} \item Solver information such as $K_{max}$ or $\epsilon_{tol}$ \item Whether to use strengthened Benders cuts rather than regular Benders cuts (if the problem is mixed-integer) \item Whether to use aggregated or multi-cuts \item Whether to parallelize certain computations, such as solutions of Benders subproblems when $S=2$ and $|W_2|>1$ \item Whether to add slack variables to constraints \eqref{eq:NBD_link_constraint1} or \eqref{eq:NBD_link_constraint2} to help ensure recourse. \item Whether to warm-start the next iteration with the current best solution \item Whether to use a regularization scheme to get the variables $\bar{x}^i_g$ that are fixed in each subproblem at iteration $i$ (see \cite{pecci2024regularized} and Supporting Information). \item Beginning in version 0.1.0, whether to use feasibility cuts if subproblems are infeasible (only supported for two stage problems) \item Beginning in version 0.2.0, whether to use a sequential backwards pass, where the stages are resolved in reverse order after cuts are passed to the previous stages. \end{itemize}